onflow/flow-cli/docs/security.md

 ### Private Dotenv File

-Setting environment variables can be avoided by using environment file `.env`.
-Anything you put in `.env` file will be loaded as environment variable and replaced in configuration the same way as environment variable.
+The CLI will load environment variables defined a .env file in the active directory, if one exists.
+These variables can be substituted inside flow.json, just like any other environment variable.

 ⚠️ You should never commit `.env` to source control, especially if it contains sensitive information like a private key.